bob-gray/serviceberry-json-schema/README.md

 Usage
 -----
-This plugin exports a function that create handlers.
+This plugin exports a function that creates handlers.
 To use this plugin, call this function with a schema object and an optional options object.
-The second argument can also be a validator instance instead.
+The second argument can also be a validator instance.
-Validators are objects with a `compile` method that returns a `validate` function (such as a [Ajv](https://www.npmjs.com/package/ajv) instance) If an options object is passed a new Ajv instance is created.
+Validators are objects with a `compile` method that returns a `validate` function (such as a [Ajv](https://www.npmjs.com/package/ajv) instance) If an options object is passed, a new Ajv instance is created.

 ```js